 Fly to Calgary from the UK and on arrival, collect your hire car and drive to Banff.
 Upon check-in, you'll be handed your road book at reception which you can familiarise yourself with at leisure.
 The rest of the day is then free to relax and plan your west coast adventure.
-Accommodation stay - 2 nights in Banff.
+Spend the next 2 nights in Banff.

 Today is yours to explore the beautiful surrounding of the lodge, set in one of Canada's most spectacular parks.
 Perhaps embark on one of the many hiking trails that are accessible from trail heads near the lodge.
 Alternatively, you may wish to take advantage of the numerous mountain bike trails and several road riding areas near both the lodge and the Banff townsite.
 Trails range from easy to difficult and are one of the best ways to experience both the natural wonders of the area and discover the charms of the town and its amenities.

 Drive to Jasper via the spectacular Icefields Parkway.
 We suggest a stop at Peyto Lake en route.
 Enjoy glorious photo opportunities of snow-capped peaks, waterfalls and alpine meadows as you travel this route considered one of the most scenic drives in the world.
-Accommodation stay - 3 nights in Jasper.
+Spend the next 3 nights in Jasper.

 Today you take to the rapids on a thrilling white water rafting trip.
 Travelling approximately 9-kilometres, you will encounter many Class 2 white water rapids on this introductory-level excursion.
 A licensed guide provides commentary on the local and natural history, accented by incomparible views of Jasper National Park.
 Returning to the resort, perhaps take some to independently explore the local hiking trails, or go for a relaxing paddle boat or canoe on the calm waters of the lake.